-In this post, you’ll learn how to comfortably order low carb at Wendy’s.
+Learn how to order low carb Wendy’s.

-You can also get my Wendy’s low carb menu with basic macros and nutrition stats for all 34 of their low carb options.
+Get my Wendy’s low carb menu with basic macros and nutrition stats for all 34 of their low carb options.
 It’s a great fit for anyone eating keto, low carb, low sugar, or diabetic friendly.

 The first thing I noticed when pulling into Wendy’s is that her house is in order.
 The exterior is renovated, the tree are trimmed, and the drive-through menu is nice and tidy.